Writer, Fighter, Leader: Yahya Sinwar, "The Most Dangerous Man In The World"

 Also Read: What Is Hamas’ Message To Israel By Electing Yahya Sinwar ?

 Sinwar became a noted figure among the Israelis for his prominence right from the beginning.
 He was first arrested in 1982, and was released after months.
-He was the arrested in 1985 also.
+He was then arrested in 1985.
+During his time in prison, he met and became close with Sheikh Yasin, founder of Hamas.

 In 1988, Hamas kidnapped two Israeli soldiers.
 It is believed that Sinwar was one of the masterminds behind the abduction.
-He was also accused of killing four Palestinians, who were reported to be involved in leaking information to Israel. he was arrested in the same year, and was awarded four life imprisonment, which accounts to over 400 years in prison, of which he served 23 years.
+He was also accused of killing four Palestinians, who were reported to be involved in leaking information to Israel.
+He was arrested in the same year, and was awarded four life imprisonment, which accounts to over 400 years in prison, of which he served 23 years.
+He was 26-year-old during the arrest.

 While in prison, Sinwar rose to prominence within the prison for his leadership qualities.
+He was very disciplined in priosn.
 Hamas choose its leaders democratically.
 They vote and decide on who should take the helm.
 Sinwar collaborated with Hamas leaders outside the prison.
 He smuggled cell phones inside the prison to connect with leaders outside, and used visitors to convey messages.

 Also Read: Opinion: Hamas And The Politics Of Hostage Exchange

-Even in prison, Hamas had a leader, and they chose their leaders by vote.
+Even in prison, Hamas had a leader.
 Committees handle day-to-day decisions and punishments, while an elected “emir” and a high council oversee operations for limited terms.
 Sinwar alternated as emir with Rawhi Mushtaha, a confidant, during his imprisonment, serving as emir in 2004.

 Despite the ruthless character attributed to him by Israel, Sinwar is know for his humble behaviour.
 Even while serving as emir, he shared cooking duties and other chores with junior inmates, and made knafeh, the Arabian dessert, for fellow prisoners.